https-deeplearning-ai/fast-prototyping-of-genai-apps-with-streamlit/M3/Lesson_01/deploy/README.md

 ## Deploy to Streamlit Community Cloud
 - In the course, watch the *"Deploying to Streamlit Community Cloud"* video and also "Connecting Streamlit Community Cloud to Snowflake" video
 - To deploy, go to [Streamlit Community Cloud](https://streamlit.io/cloud)
+- Once logged in, click on *"Create app"* in the top-right hand corner
+- Click on *"Deploy a public app from GitHub"*
+- Select the repo, branch, main file path, adjust the app URL (if needed)
 - Once the app is deployed, make sure to add the proper secrets information to connect to Snowflake as mentioned in the first bullet point.
-This is provided in this repo at [`.streamlit/secrets.toml`](.streamlit/secrets.toml)
+This is provided in this repo at [`.streamlit/secrets.toml`](.streamlit/secrets.toml).
+On a deployed app, click on the "Manage app" button on the bottom-right hand corner.
   - Instead of using the actual password for the `password` parameter, it could be replaced by using a [programmatic access tokens (PAT)](https://docs.snowflake.com/en/user-guide/programmatic-access-tokens) for authentication.
     - To ensure that the app can access Snowflake the [network policy](https://docs.snowflake.com/en/user-guide/programmatic-access-tokens#network-policy-requirements) should be in place.
     - To do this, in Snowsight, click on your image profile in the lower left corner, then click on *"Settings"*